Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Openness, Post-Training Methods and Federated Learning

-Federated Black-Box Prompt Tuning (Fed-BBPT)~\citep{lin2023efficient} is a notable example.
-Using their local private dataset, clients in an FL system train a lightweight model known as a prompt generator.
-When combined with local data, clients feed their prompts into the black-box model via the API.
-The output obtained from the black-box model allows the client to obtain a prediction and a task-specific loss value.
-The local training procedure, which involves updating the prompt generator's parameters, is performed using zeroth-order optimization techniques because the black-box API does not provide first-order gradients.
-This process depends only on the received loss data.
-After local training, they send the parameters of the prompt generators to a central server, which aggregates them to form a globally learned prompt generator.
-This aggregated prompt generator model is then sent back to the clients for the next training round.
-This approach allows for collaborative learning and adaptation of the black-box model without requiring access to its parameters or sharing the raw training data.
-Another set of approaches are Federated Discrete and Transferable Prompt Tuning (FedDTPT) \citep{wu2024feddtpt} and Federated Textual Gradient (FedTextGrad) \citep{chen2025can}.
-In both approaches, the clients optimize discrete prompts, as the use of black-box foundation language models impedes numerical gradient-based optimization.
-In FedDTPT, a feedback loop mechanism that leverages the Masked Language Model (MLM) API to guide prompt optimization is used during the client optimization phase.
+FedBPT \cite{10.5555/3692070.3693989}, Fed-BBPT \cite{lin2023efficient}, Federated Discrete and Transferable Prompt Tuning (FedDTPT) \cite{wu2024feddtpt}, Federated Textual Gradient (FedTextGrad) \cite{chen2025can} and FedOne \cite{wang2025fedonequeryefficientfederatedlearning} aim to achieve efficient FL over black-box models that can be accessed only with APIs based on prompts.
+FedBPT and Fed-BBPT optimize continuous soft prompts, where clients estimate the gradients of the prompt parameters using a zeroth-order optimization.
+The local prompt updates are then aggregated on the server. \cite{lu2024zoopfl} investigate the effect of using zeroth-order optimization methods in personalized FL to work with black-box foundation language models.
+These methods approximate gradients by querying the model using inputs incorporated with an auto-encoder with low-dimensional and client-specific embeddings, enabling post-training without requiring direct access to the model’s internal parameters.

+FedOne, FedDTPT, and FedTextGrad differ from FedBPT and Fed-BBPT since they operate on discrete prompts.
+Since they operate on discrete prompts, even zeroth-order optimization is not possible.
+In FedOne, clients must operate on search-based strategies such as block-wise exploration.
+Like FedBPT and Fed-BBPT, local prompt updates are aggregated to obtain a single prompt.
+In FedDTPT, a feedback loop mechanism that leverages the Masked Language Model API to guide prompt optimization is used during the client optimization phase.
 The server aggregates them using an attention method centered on semantic similarity to filter local prompt tokens, combined with embedding distance elbow detection and a DBSCAN clustering strategy to refine the filtering process.
 In FedTextGrad, clients make use of ``textual gradients'' for local prompt optimization.
-The server then aggregates the locally optimized prompts by summarizing them using the principle of uniform information density. \citep{lu2024zoopfl} investigate the effect of using zeroth-order optimization methods in personalized FL to work with black-box foundation language models.
-These methods approximate gradients by querying the model using inputs incorporated with an auto-encoder with low-dimensional and client-specific embeddings, enabling post-training without requiring direct access to the model’s internal parameters.
+The server then aggregates the locally optimized prompts by summarizing them using the principle of uniform information density.